AleksZhang/CourseProject/README.md

 We want to leave as ID columns the following data:
 * ID of the experiment subject
 * Type of the sample the subject belongs to (test or train)
-* activity performed by the subject.
+* Activity performed by the subject.

 As we want to get mean values for every measurement for every activity, we use `mean()` as a function for `dcast()`.

 **7) Cleaning column names of the final data**

 ```
 names(fin_data) <-  gsub("\\.", "", names(fin_data))
 names(fin_data) <- tolower(names(fin_data))